inkarkat/vim-asciinema/README.md

     :AsciinemaInsertTimedCommentAtCursor {comment}
     :AsciinemaInsertTimedCommentAndMarkerAtCursor {comment}
-                            Insert a comment at the recording's current cursor position, and clear it again before the next record happens (but show it no longer than g:asciinema_TimedCommentDuration).
+                            Insert a comment at the recording's current cursor position, and clear it again before the next frame happens (but show it no longer than g:asciinema_TimedCommentDuration).
 The delay between
-                            the current and the following record is reduced accordingly.
+                            the current and the following frame is reduced accordingly.

     :[{row}[,{col}]]AsciinemaInsertCommentAtPosition {comment}